wendlers/srf05modweb/README.md

 sw@kaltpost.de

-This project provides a kernel module and a web service to access the [SRF05 ultra sonic range finder|http://www.robot-electronics.co.uk/htm/srf05tech.htm] from a Linux based device.
+This project provides a kernel module and a web service to access the [SRF05 ultra sonic range finder] (http://www.robot-electronics.co.uk/htm/srf05tech.htm) from a Linux based device.
 I use this to measure the water level in my cistern.
-As a Linux box, I use the in-expensive [TP-Link MR3020|http://www.tp-link.com/lk/products/details/?model=TL-MR3020] box with [OpenWrt|http://openwrt.org].
+As a Linux box, I use the in-expensive [TP-Link MR3020] (http://www.tp-link.com/lk/products/details/?model=TL-MR3020) box with [OpenWrt] (http://openwrt.org).

+The web service uses the excellent [mongoose] (https://code.google.com/p/mongoose/) as a foundation.

 Project Directory Layout